-Session of November 1783 was held at Stephen Cobb's.
+The session of November in 1783 was held at Stephen Cobb's.
 Among other matters to which attention was given, it was Ordered that Joel Grantham name the inhabitence of Capt.
 Pipkings district.

-Court was held at John Fleetwood's on Little river, July 12, 1784.
-At that meeting Joseph Pipkin, Needham Whitfield and Stephen Cobb reported that they had let out the building of the Court House, Prison and Stocks to Col. Wm.
+Court was held at John Fleetwood's on Little River on July 12, 1784.
+At that meeting Joseph Pipkin, Needham Whitfield, and Stephen Cobb reported that they had let out the building of the Court House, Prison and Stocks to Col. Wm.
 McKinne for 335 pounds, he being the lowest bidder.

-On the 14th of February, 1782, Andrew Bass, Doctor, conveyed to Stephen Cobb, Needham Whitfield and Joseph Pipkin, Commissioners, three acres of land on the North Side of the Neuse river, as a site for the Court House, and the County buildings were built upon that site, about one mile from the corporate limits of the present city of Goldsboro, by Col. William McKinnie.
+On the 14th of February in 1782, Andrew Bass, Doctor, conveyed to Stephen Cobb, Needham Whitfield, and Joseph Pipkin, Commissioners, three acres of land on the north side of the Neuse River, as a site for the Court House, and the county buildings were built upon that site, about one mile from the corporate limits of the present city of Goldsboro, by Col. William McKinnie.

 Some of our older citizens inform me that they remember very distinctly this Court House.
 It may have been larger than the dimensions required by the statute in the building of court houses, which was 24×16 feet.
 It was a frame building, weather-boarded and raised high above the ground on brick pillars, leaving a large, open space underneath, in which space Capt.
 Thomas W. Slocumb, his boy friends and the goats used to play.

-The home of Francis Castex stood on the opposite side of the street, immediately upon the river bank, and the homes of Washington, Wright, Dr. Andrews and Borden, were among the principal residences of the town.
-The Borden residence was afterwards moved to Goldsboro and is now the property of James W. Bizzell on Ash street.
-The Washington residence was also moved to Goldsboro and is now owned by Mrs. Clara Jones and is situate on West Center street.
-Richard Washington was the last resident to leave the abandoned town.
+The home of Francis Castex stood on the opposite side of the street, immediately upon the river bank, and the homes of Washington, Wright, Dr. Andrews, and Borden, were among the principal residences of the town.
+The Borden residence was afterwards moved to Goldsboro and is now the property of James W. Bizzell on Ash Street.
+The Washington residence was also moved to Goldsboro and is now owned by Mrs. Clara Jones and is situate on West Center Street.
+Richard Washington was the last resident to leave the abandoned town of Waynesboro.